 3. Normal Interruptions

 Most interruptions fall into this category.
-They are little things that creep up that are NOT emergency, but DO need taken care of.
+They are little things that creep up that are NOT emergencies, but DO need to be taken care of.

 - Kids needing direction/guidance/instruction

 - The LEGO bucket dumping